Python Keras Features Must to Know in 2021 with Real Time Use Case

 5. .compile() Method in Keras

-Before training, we need to configure our learning process which is done using .compile() method.
+Before training, you need to configure your learning process which is done using .compile() method.

 model.compile(loss='categorical_crossentropy', optimizer=Adam(), metrics=['accuracy'])

 You can train Keras models on numpy arrays using .fit().